yuvalailer/simple-markdown-testing/README.md

 7. Import the downloaded VM from step 2, in the VM host software from step 1.
 You can use [this guide](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html ).
 8. Set the following configuration ([“How To” guide](https://www.virtualbox.org/manual/ch03.html)) for the VM:
 - At least 4 GB of RAM
-- Network definitions of: TODO
+- static IP - 172.16.1.2
+- Network adapter attached to - “Host-Only adapter” (in the Virtualbox VM settings)

 9. Start the VM, **password is “crazyflie”**.
 10. **optional:** if you wish to control the drone using an Arduino Joystick + LED targets, install the [arduino IDE](https://www.arduino.cc/en/Main/Software ), and clone/use the code from the - [CrazyGame Arduino code - For joystick and led strips](https://github.com/xqgex/CrazyFlie_Arduino ) repository.